isaacnmm/pestpolicy-hugo2XX/content/posts/do-geckos-eat-roaches/index.md

 Do you own a pet [Gecko](https://pestpolicy.com/do-geckos-eat-bed-bugs/) (house lizard) or have you spotted one in your house, yard or zoo?
 Well, in this article, we shall delve into close predation of gecko on roaches.
 - **So, Do Geckos [Eat](https://pestpolicy.com/do-cats-eat-lizards/) Roaches?
 The direct answer is YES.
 Geckos hunt and eat roaches in your home, yard, or zoo. **
 - **But, it's not advisable to feed your Geckos on cockroaches from your house or caught outside in the fields since these roaches contain bacterial infections, parasites, and germs, which may affect their health adversely.**
-**�Geckos will eat any species of roaches (unselective) though they prefer eating Dubia roaches.
+**Geckos will eat any species of roaches (unselective) though they prefer eating Dubia roaches.
 They also hunt and eat mosquitoes, ants, rats/mice, swarmers, crickets, locusts, and centipedes in your place.**
 Lets get into the details.
 ## Details: Do Geckos Eat Roaches?
-### 1.� How do Geckos Eat Roaches?
+### 1. How do Geckos Eat Roaches?
 Geckos hunt and eat roaches as one of their main meals.
 When hunting, Gecko approaches the roach or a colony of roaches.
 - Then, it focuses on a specific cockroach after which it shoots its head and captures it with the mouth (its rear legs give it ample momentum to reach its prey on time).
 - A Gecko would slowly turn the captured roach with its mouth to ensure that the roachs head is inside the mouth fully  this helps in fasten suffocation process, which is one of the ways Gecko uses to kill the roach.